Releasing a new version¶

 nbgrader to the

 conda-forge channel automatically via CI.
+The

-jinja2 variables in the
+instructions in the nbgrader-feedstock.

 Bump the version again, this time to development.
 For example, if the release